kbario/spear.nvim/README.md

 especially if done frequently and over multiple UOW.

-You could use file trees, splits, fuzzy finders, or global marks to move between files, but these solutions can either be way too powerful, tedious, or both just to move to a neighbouring file.
+You could use file trees, splits, fuzzy finders, or global marks to move between files, but these solutions can either be far too powerful, tedious, or both just to move to a neighbouring file.

 ## spear